-We often encounter visa applicants who have children on the cusp of adulthood – around 16-18 – who are in a quandary because their child doesn’t want to move to Australia.
+We often encounter visa applicants who have children on the cusp of adulthood – 13-18 – who are in a quandary because their child doesn’t want to move to Australia.
 Or, your child may be on a temporary visa with you already, but choose to return home, and not be included on a permanent residency visa when the family is eligible.

 It’s an all too common source of friction among families.
 Teenagers usually have close knit social groups, maybe girlfriends or boyfriends, and the thought of uprooting with the folks and moving halfway around the world at a time when they are just finding their feet in the adult world, is confronting.